-Literacy Through Photography (LTP) is a teaching methodology that encourages children to explore their worlds as they photograph scenes from their own lives, using the images as catalysts for verbal and written expression around universal themes such as self-portrait, community, family, and dreams.
-The work can give teachers a glimpse into students’ lives and give students a way to understand each other’s diverse experiences.
-One of CDS’s oldest initiatives, LTP was originally developed by artist/educator Wendy Ewald in partnership with CDS and the Durham Public Schools.
-Ewald also developed an LTP program in Houston.
+Literacy Through Photography (LTP) is a teaching methodology that encourages children to explore their worlds as they photograph scenes from their own lives, using the images as catalysts for verbal and written expression around universal themes such as self-portrait, community, family and dreams.
+The work can give teachers a glimpse into students’ lives and give students a way to understand each other’s experiences.

 Staff at CDS share the LTP philosophy and methodology in various ways:

 The program continues its decades-long work with students and teachers in Durham Public Schools, working across different curricula and disciplines by connecting picture making with writing and critical thinking.
 Recent collaborations include “Stories from Stagville,” a multimedia exploration of the lives of individuals enslaved on Durham’s former Stagville plantation; “Song of Myself,” a project inspired by Walt Whitman’s literary classic; and the “Un-Selfie Project,” which uses mask-making to explore self-portraiture in the time of selfies and fake news.
 An undergraduate LTP class at CDS integrates college students into this work, and includes review and discussion of teaching, photography, and contemporary social issues relevant to public education.